Gabrielle Réval

-Gabrielle Réval (also G. Réval) is the pen name of Gabrielle Élise Victoire Logerot (20 December 1869 – 15 October 1938), a French novelist and essayist.
+Gabrielle Réval (also G. Réval) was the pen name of Gabrielle Élise Victoire Logerot (20 December 1869 – 15 October 1938), a French novelist and essayist.

 Biography

 Gabrielle Réval was born as Gabrielle Élise Victoire Logerot on 20 December 1869, in Viterbo.
 She was a student at the École normale supérieure de jeunes filles (ENSJF) in Sèvres, receiving her teaching diploma in 1890.